 Add healthy drinks as well.
 Rather than sugary energy drinks, provide healthy teas and naturally caffeinated beverages.
 The items you stock are going to play a big role in what your employees are consuming on a day-to-day basis.
 Try to strive for options that encourage health.

-When your company takes an outing or does a team building exercise, what do you usually opt for?
+When your company takes an outing or participates in a team-building exercise, what do you usually opt for?
 Rather than going out to eat a big, heavy meal, look for fun activities that will get everyone moving.
 This could be a trip to your local botanical gardens or a small hike around a local nature center.
 By focusing your company outings on healthy activities, you can help encourage this way of living.

 During the early stages of growing a company, you need employees who are dedicated and driven.
 However, too much work and not enough rest can lead to an unhealthy lifestyle.
 Make sure that you are providing enough downtime for employees to recharge and focus on their own well-being.
 From paid days off to realistic deadlines, focus on allowing your staff to have a healthy work-life balance.

-Speaking of work-life balance, you lead by example.
+Speaking of work-life balance — you lead by example!
 It can be easy as a business owner to become so focused on your company that you neglect your own health.
-If you spend long hours at the office, eat unhealthy foods all day at your desk, and never take adequate time away from work, you are not setting a good example for your team.
-They might feel pressured to follow suit and you can wind up burning out excellent employees.
-Make sure that you are demonstrating healthy living to your staff so they feel comfortable doing the same.
+If you spend long hours at the office, eat unhealthy foods all day at your desk, and never take adequate time away from work, then you are not setting a good example for your team.
+They might feel pressured to follow suit, and you can wind up burning out excellent employees.
+Make sure that you are demonstrating healthy living to your staff so they feel comfortable making similar choices.

 Looking to improve the health of your staff?
 We can help.
-Here at Integrity Employee Leasing, we offer an array of HR services and we will be happy to discuss unique policies you can add to your company to implement healthier living for everyone.
-Contact us today.
+Here at Integrity Employee Leasing, we offer an array of outsourced HR services, and we will be happy to discuss unique policies you can add to your company to implement healthier living for everyone.
+Contact us today to get started!